Why Do People Resize Images to 100kb Exactly?

 Reducing an image to 100KB is essential for certain online submissions, website performance, and storage efficiency.
 Especially for using an online resizer for convenience or manual editing for precision, there are multiple ways to achieve the right balance between file size and quality.

-For an easy and efficient solution, try BlurMe’s AI tools to instantly convert and optimize your images without compromising quality.
+For an easy and efficient solution, try BlurMe’s AI blur tool to instantly convert in HD and optimize your images without compromising quality.